 - If you’re suing a person, this should be pretty easy — you can use his or her full name and home address (just watch your spelling).

-- If you’re suing a business: The app assists you in making sure you are naming the accurate legal entity and their designated legal “agent”, which is the party who will automatically be served with Process (formal notice) through Squabble.
-Don’t worry – our Triple Check process ensures that even if you’re worried you entered it wrong in the app, we’ll flag it before it’s filed.
+- If you’re suing a business: Squabble assists you in making sure you are naming the accurate legal entity and their designated legal “agent”, which is the party who will automatically be served with Process (formal notice) through Squabble.
+Don’t worry – our Triple Check process ensures that even if you’re worried you entered it wrong on the platform, we’ll flag it before it’s filed.

 Phase 2: Filing the lawsuit